-Wash reels and lures etc in fresh water after every trip.
-Allow to dry then spray lightly with water repellent lubricant.
+Saltwater is corrosive stuff, so always rinse your gear in fresh water after every trip.
+Allow to dry, then spray lightly with water repellent lubricant.

 UV has a damaging effect on both you and your kayak, and there's lots of it out at sea.
 In use of course, there's nothing you can do to protect your yak from it, but it should be stored undercover at other times.
 But there's plenty you can do to protect yourself - and you must!

 The dangers of sunburn are well known, with skin cancer becoming an increasingly common result.
 So go heavy on the sun protection cream and wear a wide-brimmed hat.

 Use a trolley when moving the kayak around ashore.
 It will save the underside of the yak - and your back!

 If you use ratchet straps to secure your yak to your cars roof rack, be careful not to over-tighten them, as you can easily damage the yak.

 Use the moulded in straps, toggles and carry points when lifting the yak.
 These are designed as strong-points and positioned to spread the load without distorting the yak.